Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Introduction

 These algorithms outperform existing methods, approaching subcellular, isotropic resolution across the FoV.
-We demonstrate this on three microscope modalities: miniature microscopy, multicolor fluorescence microscopy, and multimode fiber micro-endoscopy.
-See Fig.~\ref{fig:1} for a summary of the pipeline along with an example result on images of live tardigrades.
-An open source implementation of RDM can be found \href{https://github.com/apsk14/rdmpy}{here}.
+We demonstrate this on four diverse microscope modalities: miniature microscopy, multicolor fluorescence microscopy, multimode fiber micro-endoscopy, and light-sheet fluorescence microscopy.
+Each of these modalities contains different characteristics and imaging mechanisms that are representative of a wide range of imaging systems, thereby forming a comprehensive basis to demonstrate the wide applicability and practical relevance of our methods.
+See Fig.~\ref{fig:1} for a summary of the RDM pipeline along with an example result on images of live tardigrades.
+An open source implementation of RDM and its extensions can be found \href{https://github.com/apsk14/rdmpy}{here}.